-I am a counsellor based in South Woodford and I provide a confidential, safe space to help you find the solutions that are right for you.
+These are challenging times.
+I am a counsellor based in East London/Essex area and I provide a confidential, safe space to help you find the solutions that are right for you.

 Coming to counselling often means that you are ready for change, even if it is difficult to put that easily into words.

 You may be feeling “stuck” in your relationship, your job, or just life in general, and are looking to change unhelpful patterns of behaviour; maybe your well-tried coping mechanisms are no longer working for you.

 Being able to talk about what is on your mind, and feel listened to, in a safe and confidential environment, will help give you the opportunity to make sense of things and try out alternative choices and decisions.